#31

 Not that I recall.
 It’s probably worth an email though.
 I’ll post a picture when I get a chance.
 I’ve had my bowl for a shorter period of time but I have more extensive lacquer wear.
 It’s possible I use stiffer brushes and/or move the brush in a larger pattern.
 I estimate that there won’t be any lacquer on the interior of my bowl after much less than a year.

-Shavemd and Matsilainen like this post
+Matsilainen and Shavemd like this post

 #38